CameronShum/spotify-playlist-search/README.md

     </em>
   </figcaption>
 </figure>

+The performance of the current application is similar to that of the one above.

 ## Database Schema
 The database used in the app is Firebase Realtime Database.
 This allows for an easy authorization flow and a simple NoSql database.